 The Institute for Childhood Preparedness will be rolling out new learning options, including online-only packages and packages that include both on-site and online training.
 Our goal is to ensure early childhood professionals have access to world-class training, technical assistance, and resources at affordable pricing.

-What: FREE 30-minute Introduction Online Active Shooter Preparedness Training For Early Childhood Professionals
+What: 30-minute Introduction Online Active Shooter Preparedness Training For Early Childhood Professionals

 When: COMING SOON!

 What To Expect:

 Learn at your pace training modules.

 Courses available at your convenience: 24 hours a day, 7 days a week.